ionic-team/ionic-portals/website/docs/android/api-reference/portals-plugin.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The `PortalsPlugin` class is a Capacitor Plugin that allows for bi-directional communication between Android code and Web code.
+The [PortalsPlugin](./portals-plugin) class is a Capacitor Plugin that allows for bi-directional communication between Android code and Web code.
 It is not meant to be used directly.
-To include it in your `Portal`, add it via the `.setPlugins()` function on the `PortalBuilder`.
+To include it in your [Portal](./portal), add it via the [PortalBuilder.setPlugins()](./portal-builder#setplugins) function.

 <Tabs
     defaultValue="kt"